TylerLu/EDUGraphAPI-Angular/README.md

 | End Point    | https://graph.windows.net                | https://graph.microsoft.com              |
 | API Explorer | https://graphexplorer.cloudapp.net/      | https://graph.microsoft.io/graph-explorer |

-Microsoft are investing heavily in the new MS Graph API, and are not investing in the Azure AD Graph API any more (except fixing security issues).
+> **IMPORTANT NOTE:** Microsoft is investing heavily in the new Microsoft Graph API, and they are not investing in the Azure AD Graph API any more (except fixing security issues).

-So, please use he new MS Graph API as much as possible.
+> Therefore, please use the new Microsoft Graph API as much as possible and minimize how much you use the Azure AD Graph API.

-Below is a piece of code shows how to get "me" from the MS Graph API.
+Below is a piece of code shows how to get "me" from the Microsoft Graph API.

 ```typescript
 public getMe(): Promise<any> {